stummjr/doc.scrapinghub.com/frontier.rst

     {"newcount":2}

-By using the same priority as request depth, the website can be traversed in breath first order from the starting URL.
+By using the same priority as request depth, the website can be traversed in breadth-first order from the starting URL.

 Requests can be retrieved from the request queue::